Hidden Fees in Residential Leases

 Landlord Management Fees in CAM

 A particularly common commercial lease hidden fee is the management fee included in CAM.
-Landlords often charge 5–15% of total operating expenses as a management fee — effectively paying themselves to manage their own property, with the cost passed to tenants.
-Without a cap or market rate requirement, this fee can be disproportionate.
+Landlords often charge 5–15% of total operating expenses as a management fee — effectively paying themselves to manage their own property, with the cost passed entirely to tenants.
+Without a cap or market rate requirement, this fee can be disproportionate and grow significantly from year to year independent of actual management costs.
+Always negotiate a management fee cap, typically 3–5% of other CAM expenses.

 How to Calculate Your True Monthly Cost

 Before signing any lease, calculate your true monthly cost.
-For residential leases, add: base rent + all specified monthly fees + average utilities you'll be responsible for + amortized move-in fees (spread over lease term).
-For commercial leases, add: base rent + estimated operating expenses/CAM (from the current-year estimate) + utilities + parking + after-hours service charges + any other fees listed in the lease.
-SaferLease's AI analysis identifies all cost components in your specific lease, helping you build an accurate cost model.
+For residential leases, add: base rent + all specified monthly fees + average utilities you will be responsible for + amortized one-time move-in fees (spread over the lease term).
+For commercial leases, add: base rent + estimated operating expenses and CAM (using the current-year estimate from the landlord) + utilities + parking + after-hours service charges + any other fees listed in exhibits or addenda.
+Request prior-year actual cost statements from the landlord rather than accepting estimates alone.
+SaferLease's AI analysis identifies every cost component in your specific lease, helping you build an accurate total cost model before you sign.

 Frequently Asked Questions